Building on Abundance in Indigenous Communities

 Who Should Apply?

-If you have some experience and familiarity with community-based initiatives, and you demonstrate a motivation to create positive and meaningful community change.
-You may be a community-builder, volunteer, or leader.
-The maximum capacity for this course is 25 participants in order to optimize your learning experience and connection through smaller working groups.
+If you have little or limited experience and familiarity with community-based initiatives, and you demonstrate a motivation to create positive and meaningful community change please apply.
+You may be a community-builder, advocate, volunteer, or leader.
+The maximum capacity for this course is 20 participants in order to optimize your learning experience and connection through smaller working groups.

 Applications for this course are open to First Nations, Métis, and Inuit participants residing in Canada only.